classgraph/classgraph/README.md

 // Get names of all annotations
 List<String> ScanResult#getNamesOfAllAnnotationClasses()

+// Mechanism 3: Related ClassInfo methods

+// Get map from class name to all ClassInfo objects Map<String, ClassInfo> ScanResult#getClassNameToClassInfo()

+// Java 8: get stream of all ClassInfo objects Map<String, ClassInfo> ScanResult#getClassNameToClassInfo()#values#stream()

+// The following can be used with Java 8 stream filtering of ClassInfo objects:

+// Returns true if this ClassInfo corresponds to a standard class
+// (meaning a class that is not an interface or annotation) public boolean isStandardClass()

+// Returns true if this ClassInfo corresponds to an "implemented interface"
+// (meaning a standard, non-annotation interface, or an annotation that has
+// also been implemented as an interface by some class -- it turns out you
+// can implement annotations!). public boolean isImplementedInterface()

+// Returns true if this ClassInfo corresponds to an annotation. public boolean isAnnotation()
 ```

 ### 11. Get all unique directories and files on the classpath